This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is SVCS diagnosed?

 A CT or MRI scan may be used to take pictures of the organs in your chest.
 You may be given dye to help the organs show up better in the pictures.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if you have any metal in or on your body.
+Tell the healthcare provider if you have any metal in or on your body.